CasparCG/server/README.txt

 Ask questions in the forum: http://casparcg.com/forum/

 LICENSING
 ---------

-CasparCG is distributed under the GNU General Public License GPLv3 or higher, see LICENSE.TXT for details.
+CasparCG is distributed under the GNU General Public License GPLv3 or higher, please see LICENSE.TXT for details.

 The included software is provided as-is by Sveriges Televison AB.
 More information is available at http://casparcg.com/